The most valued items in households

 Compare the Market’s Executive General Manager of General Insurance, Adrian Taylor, said it’s important to consider a home and contents insurance policy to have a level of protection in the event of the unexpected.

-“It’s promising to see a significant proportion of households having a home and/or contents insurance policy – but it’s not the majority,” Mr Taylor said.
+“It’s promising to see a significant proportion of households having a home insurance and/or contents insurance policy – but it’s not the majority,” Mr Taylor said.

 “Home and contents insurance can help pay for damages and incidents that affect your home or belongings from any listed or defined events such as fire, theft or storm damage.